-Early literacy begins with parents and caregivers.
-Children’s librarians make great allies for parents and caregivers who want to make sure that they are teaching early literacy skills to their children.
-Children’s librarians know children’s literature.
-They offer story times which show a number of ways to engage children through story, rhyme, and song.
-And, libraries are free and open to all, even after daycares and schools close.
+Early literacy is everything a child knows about language before s/he learns to read and write.
+This early learning begins at home with parents and caregivers.
+Children’s librarians make great allies for parents and caregivers: they can recommend books, offer dynamic story times, and model a number of ways to engage children through story, rhyme, and song.
 Libraries are great places to begin the early literacy journey.

 Early Literacy Behaviors, Skills and Importance